Skip to content

 A student should not use the same program argument for every BS/MD school.
 Brown PLME is not the same as UMKC.
 A seven-year accelerated pathway is not the same as an eight-year liberal arts pathway.
 The AAMC list of combined baccalaureate-MD programs shows how much these programs vary by state and length.

-This program will help me become a doctor faster.
+A weak fit argument sounds like: This program will help me become a doctor faster.

-This program's structure fits the way I learn, the kind of undergraduate development I want, and the kind of physician I am beginning to imagine becoming.
+A stronger fit argument sounds like: This program’s structure fits the way I learn, the kind of undergraduate development I want, and the kind of physician I am beginning to imagine becoming.

 High school students do not need to pretend they know everything about medicine.